tlswg/draft-ietf-tls-mlkem/draft-ietf-tls-mlkem.md

 ## Shared secret calculation {#construction-shared-secret}

-The shared secret output from the ML-KEM `Encaps` and `Decaps` algorithms over the appropriate keypair and ciphertext results in the same shared secret `shared_secret`, which is inserted into the TLS 1.3 key schedule in place of the (EC)DHE shared secret, as shown in
+The shared secret output from the ML-KEM `Encaps` and `Decaps` algorithms over the appropriate keypair and ciphertext results in the same shared secret `shared_secret` as its honest peer, which is inserted into the TLS 1.3 key schedule in place of the (EC)DHE shared secret, as shown in
 {{fig-key-schedule}}.

 ~~~~